Big relief for displaced persons as West Pakistani refugees get proprietary rights after 77 years

 The Administrative Council also approved revised administrative approval for the construction of six thousand Transit Accommodations in Kashmir Valley for Kashmir Migrant Government Employees engaged under PMDP-2015 and taking up allied works at various locations of Transit Accommodations in Kashmir Valley.

-The decision is aimed at creating some allied infrastructure facilities for the transit accommodations, which will facilitate early allotment of quarters to the employees.
+The decision is aimed at creating some allied infrastructure facilities for the transit accommodations which shall facilitate early allotment of quarters to the employees.

 The decision shall enable early completion of the construction of targeted accommodation for migrant employees by providing additional funds for construction purposes.